RedHatNordicsSA/ansible-roadshow/labs/lab-7/README.md

 Next you will provide access to the playbook which [you put onto GitHub earlier in lab-6](https://github.com/mglantz/ansible-roadshow/tree/master/labs/lab-6).
 This is done using so called job templates.
 A job template combines an Ansible playbook from a project and the settings required to launch it.

->Create a job template called "yourUSERNAME-playbobok" which links to the playbok which you created earlier, as follows:
+>Create a job template called "yourUSERNAME-template" which links to the playbook which you created earlier, as follows:
 * Associate the playbook to run on your assigned servers located in yourUSERNAME-inventory
 * Associate the playbook with your project: yourUSERNAME-playbooks
 * Select the playbook available in your GitHub repository